YuriMalinov/simple-words-bot/README.md

-# simple-words-bot
+# Simple words telegram bot

-A telegram bot to learn different aspects of language.
-Serbian to start with.
+Visit https://t.me/learn_serbian_bot to see it in action.